 Rule 3.
 When listing items one by one, one per line, following a colon, capitalization and ending punctuation are optional when using single words or phrases preceded by letters, numbers, or bullet points.
 If each point is a complete sentence, capitalize the first word and end the sentence with appropriate ending punctuation.
 Otherwise, there are no hard and fast rules, except be consistent.

 I want an assistant who can do the following:

 The following are requested:

-Use the colon to introduce a direct quotation that is more than three lines in length.
-In this situation, leave a blank line above and below the quoted material.
-Single space the long quotation.
-Some style manuals say to indent one-half inch on both the left and right margins; others say to indent only on the left margin.
+Rule 8.
+For extended quotations introduced by a colon, some style manuals say to indent one-half inch on both the left and right margins; others say to indent only on the left margin.
 Quotation marks are not used.

 Georgia went back to her bed and stared at the intricate patterns of burned moth wings in the translucent glass of the overhead light.
 Her father was in "hyper mode" again where nothing could calm him down.

-Use the colon to follow the salutation of a business letter even when addressing someone by his/her first name.
-Never use a semicolon after a salutation.
-A comma is used after the salutation for personal correspondence.
+Rule 9.
+Use a colon rather than a comma to follow the salutation in a business letter, even when addressing someone by his or her first name.
+(Never use a semicolon after a salutation.)
+A comma is used after the salutation in more informal correspondence.